Yandex Cloud

 • OTLP in Monium

-• Creating and setting up a project
+• Creating and configuring a project

 • OTel Collector setup